Las Vegas Style Slots

 But I warned you that I’m opinionated.

-And I’ve included my opinions on the slots selections at some traditional land based casinos too.
+And I’ve included my opinions on the slot selections at some traditional land-based casinos too.
 Some of those include:

 IGT designs and manufactures most games in traditional casinos.

 But several other slot machine manufacturers have made their mark in the business too.

 I’ve included comments on some of the more significant makers of slots machines here:

 Free Online Slots